dekorateio/dekorate/readme.md

 descriptors, or even use annotations along with `application.yml` / `application.properties` though if you define `dekorate` properties then the annotation configuration will be replaced by the one specified using properties.

-Dekorate looks for supported configuration as follows in increasing order of priority, meaning that any configuration found in an `application` descriptor will override any existing annotation-specified configuration:
+Dekorate looks for supported configuration as follows in increasing order of priority, meaning any configuration found in an `application` descriptor will override any existing annotation-specified configuration:

 1. Annotations